Blue tiger piranha

 The blue tiger piranha (Serrasalmus gouldingi), also known as Goulding's piranha, is a species of Serrasalmus fish from the Amazon basin in Brazil.
-This species of ray-finned fish is only found in South America.
+This ray-finned fish is only found in South America.

-This fish only lives in freshwater environments, however it is able to live in mineral poor water.
-S. gouldingi returns back to the Anapu River to reproduce.
+This fish only lives in freshwater environments and is able to survive in mineral-poor water.
+S. gouldingi returns to the Anapu River to reproduce.
 It also establishes feeding colonies when hunting for other fish or scavenging for fruits and seeds.

 Description

 The blue tiger piranha has blue-gray scales, a small rhomboid body, a robust head, large eyes, and a pugnacious lower jaw.
-The length of the fish is usually around 13-15 cm long, with a maximum length of 30 cm, while other piranhas average around 20 cm and have a maximum length of 40 cm.
-Serrasalmus gouldingi has 2 unbranched and 14-16 branched dorsal fin rays with a pre-anal spine.
+These fish are small for piranhas, as their length is usually around 13-15 cm long, with a maximum length of 30 cm, while other piranhas average around 20 cm and have a maximum length of 40 cm.
+S. gouldingi has 2 unbranched and 14-16 branched dorsal fin rays with a pre-anal spine.
 Additionally, it has 13-17 dorsal soft rays, 29-33 anal soft rays and 36 - 38 vertebrae.
 It has a proximal black band on its caudal fin, vertically elongated stripes on the lateral body, and no prominent vertical humeral blotch.

-As a juvenile, the gills and rest of the body is yellow with very elongated rounded dots on its scales.
-These dots are dark and can cover all the way to the gill cover on its body.
-In its adult stage it still retains the yellow color on its body as well with some redness coloration developing near the gill area and ventral stomach.
-However these elongated spots disappear as an adult.
-In juveniles, S. gouldingi has a transparent caudal fin with a black wedge; as it grows older the caudal fin becomes completely dark, also the eye iris changes to a silverish color.
+As a juvenile, the gills and rest of the body is yellow with elongated rounded dots on its scales.
+These dots are dark and may dominate its body up to the gill cover.
+In its adult stage, it retains the yellow color on its body, with some red coloration developing near the gill area and ventral stomach, while the elongated spots disappear.
+Juvenile S. gouldingi have a transparent caudal fin with a black wedge, and as they age, the caudal fin becomes completely dark and the irises change to a silvery color.

-Because of the coloration, length and its anatomy formation in the juvenile stage, S. gouldingi often gets confused with Serrasalmus manueli and Serrasalmus rhombeus.
-Both S. gouldingi and S. manueli juvenile stages look identical, both being transparent and the same coloration.
-As both species age, S. manueli has a uniform blackish color while S. gouldingi has color hues.
-The only dark parts are on its tail.
-Compared to S. rhombeus, both piranhas have a similar compressed body shape with a silver-gray coloration, but S. rhombeus can grow up to 40 cm and they have a robust jaw with a thicker body.
+Due to their coloration, length, and juvenile anatomy, S. gouldingi is often confused with Serrasalmus manueli and Serrasalmus rhombeus.
+S. gouldingi and S. manueli are visually identical in their juvenile stages, both being transparent and sharing coloration.
+As both species age, S. manueli develops a uniform black coloration while S. gouldingi becomes more vibrantly colored, with its only dark parts on its tail.
+Compared to S. rhombeus, both S. gouldingi and S. manueli have a similar compressed body shape with silver-gray coloration, but S. rhombeus can grow up to 40 cm and has a more robust jaw and thicker body.

+The teeth showcase the feeding diet of these creatures.
+Blue tiger piranhas are mostly carnivorous and minorly frugivorous, eating meat and fish and to a lesser extent fruits and nuts.
+When hunting prey, the blue tiger piranha will target specific areas, such as the caudal peduncle of other fishes.

+Taxonomy

+The subfamily Serrasalminae encompasses 16 genera restricted to the neotropical region, including pacus and piranhas in the Amazon Basin.
+Serrasalmids are keystone ecological taxa, being major riverine predators and the primary seed dispersers in the flooded forest.